 ¹The Poll Tax list of pollable persons in Renfrewshire in 1695 indicates that weaving was being carried during that time.
 John Bryson is a weaver in Kirktoun and Neil Clerk at Kirklands.

 The second or 'new' mill was built shortly after the Old Mill at a better site in the Orry sometime between 1792 and 1796 by Strang and Lennox.
 The Orry Mill site had the advantage of being larger and could accommodate expansion as well as a larger fall of water giving more power to drive its machinery.
 The creation of reservoirs and the Revoch Cut together with the Kirktonmoor Cut made driving large mills possible.
 In 1816 James Gilchrist rebuilt the principal part of the mill extending in front to about 91 feet and four storeys high.
 The machinery was powered by two large water wheels, one of them cast iron, 20 and 22 feet in diameter.
 Around 1817 the mill was bought from James Gilchrist's creditors and in 1819 had been enlarged to 116 feet and five storeys high.
 New machinery containing 8,448 spindles was installed and driven by a 45 foot diameter cast iron water wheel equivalent to 50 horsepower on which about 740 cubic feet of water per minute fell on the wheel.
 The Mill was further enlarged in 1826 and 1833 new machinery containing 15,312 spindles and a carding machine was installed.
 The machinery was planned by James Dunlop and manufactured by Murdoch, Aitken & Company, Engineers, Glasgow.
 A gas works supplied the mill; lighting at night was by gas light and a steam boiler with the necessary apparatus and pipes for heating the mill.
 Despite the improvements the mill was advertised for sale by John White in August of that year.
 Around 1838 William MacLean and Company established business at the Orry Mill employing 150 workers.
 Further improvements were made and the number of spindles was increased to 18,024.
 In 1859 William MacLean advertised the mill for sale however it appears that a sale did not take place.
-More improvements took place and by 1870 the mill contained 18,680 spindles and carding preparation of 'the most recent and improved kind'.
-In 1872, William MacLean advertised the mill for sale again.
+The firm trading as The Eaglesham Cotton Spinning Company was dissolved in October 1860 after which more improvements took place.
+By 1870 the mill contained 18,680 spindles and carding preparation of 'the most recent and improved kind'.
+In 1872, William MacLean Jr. advertised the mill for sale again.
 On 22nd October 1876, the mill now belonging to Messrs Webster & Co. was destroyed by fire.
 A villager who happened to be out early between five and six o'clock on the Sabbath morning, discovered smoke issuing out of the new wing.
 He at once informed the watchman what he had seen and the church bells were set-a-ringing.
 The whole strength of the villagers was directed at saving the property.
 The mill was destroyed and all that remains of the Orry Mill today is the fragments of three buildings, wheel-pit and boundary wall.
 The small dams and ponds constructed on the Linn Burn however can still be seen today.
 Stone from the construction of the mill was used in the building of the dry stane wall which bounds the policies of the former Eaglesham House on the road to Waterfoot.

 |COTTON MILLS AT EAGLESHAM|